 MPG and running costs > Even without the efficiency boosting technology of a turbocharger, Mazda's 3 can produce a respectable 72.4mpg (claimed) in its most eco-spec.
 Click here to read more about the Mazda 3's MPG and running costs.

 Prices, specs and rivals > Starting at £17,095, the Mazda3 represents a lot of bang for your buck.
 Prices only push above £20k for top models.
+There are some very strong rivals, but the Mazda does fight back with value.
 Click here to read more about the Mazda 3's prices, specs and rivals.

 Interior and tech > Above average interior room and a much improved dash, the Mazda3's cabin is a pleasant space to spend time.
 Click here to read more about the Mazda 3's interior and tech.